-The following information describes how to add a new entry to the talks database, others should share the talk information via firstname.lastname@example.org to request W3C Comm team adds it.
+The following information describes how the W3C Team can add a new entry to the talks database, others should share the talk information via firstname.lastname@example.org to request W3C Comm team adds it.

 - First, log in to the website using your W3C credentials.

 - Once logged in, you should see an “Events” drop-down menu at the top of the page containing an “Add Event” entry.
 Note: please, do not add a Post.

-- In the form that appears upon clicking on that link, you can enter the title of the new talk as well as its abstract or description.
+- In the form that appears upon clicking on that link, you can enter the title of the talk (required) as well as its abstract or description.
 You can add links, upload images or embed videos there.

 - Below that main text area is “The Event Calendar” section.
 There you can specify when and where the talk will take place, as well as who organizes it.

 - Further down, the “Additional Event Fields” let you add more information about the talk.
 Enter your name in “Author’s name” (required).